wp-plugins/bloglovin-widget/readme.txt

 After installing this plugin you will be able to display your total follower count from [Bloglovin'](https://www.bloglovin.com/) anywhere on your site.

 Simply add the link to your Bloglovin' page and this plugin will automatically fetch your follower count.

 You can then display this as a widget anywhere you like.

-**More advanced options for geeks**

 You can also call the number in plain text by:

 2. Using the shortcode `[bloglovin_count]`.
 3. Calling `do_action('bloglovin_count_here');` in any theme/plugin file.

-Notice: This plugin is in no way affiliated with Bloglovin' and has been developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).
+Note: This plugin is in no way affiliated with Bloglovin' and was created by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).

 == Installation ==